 The Journalists’ Charity is on hand to offer friendly help and advice if you’re struggling.
 You can count on us to respect your privacy, and anything you share with us will be treated confidentially.
 And if we can’t help directly, our trusted partner organisations offer a range of specialist support.

-Our criteria to be eligible for financial help from the Charity is that you must have worked as a journalist in the UK or for a UK organisation for at least 2 continuous years out of the last 5 years or for 7 years in total (if not current) and journalism was the main source of your income during that period.
-If you fit this criteria please access the form below.
+To be eligible for financial help from the charity you must be a journalist or former journalist in the UK, or work for a UK organisation overseas.
+Journalism should have been your main source of income for at least 2 continuous years out of the last 5 years or for 7 years in total (if not current) If you meet this criteria please access the form below.

 Please read our Privacy Statement before applying for financial assistance